-Insight enables you to replay your build in the Agents & Jobs section so you can observe its progress.
+Insight lets you replay your build in the Agents & Jobs section so you can observe its progress.

-You can display the replay toolbar by clicking Replay > Show.
+You can display the replay toolbar by clicking Replay > Show toolbar.

 The following screenshot shows the replay toolbar and a build replay in progress.